This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 "Can we really achieve annual sales of 300 million yen?"

-Let us introduce the case of Company B, a Japanese goods specialty store in Tokyo.
+We will introduce the case of Company B, a Japanese goods specialty store.

 A four-step process for success